 Street food in Budapest

-Langos is a Hungarian speciality, and during summer you can find it at every buffet by the beach or swimming pools.
+While you have many of the usual international street food options like gyros, there are Hungary-specific delicacies as well for you to try in Budapest.
+Lángos is a Hungarian specialty, and you can find it at every buffet by the beach or swimming pools during summer.
 It is very common in markets as well.
-It is a dough fried in oil, and you can have it plain, only with some salt and garlic oil, or with sour cream, cheese or, a more recent trend, with special toppings as ham, Mexican chilli bean or even with jam.
-These new variations were created by street food places, which are getting more and more famous in Budapest as well.
-You can find most of them in the central districts, district 6, 7 and 8.
+It is a dough fried in oil, and you can have it plain, only with some salt and garlic oil, or with sour cream, cheese or, a more recent trend, with special toppings such as ham, Mexican chili bean or even with jam.

 Sweet dishes in Budapest

-For desserts, you must try out Somloi galuska, which is made with three different-flavoured sponge cakes, pastry cream, raisins, walnuts, chocolate sauce, and whipped cream.
-Eszterhazy cake, Dobos cake, Rigó Jancsi and Zserbó are delicious as well.
-You might have heard about Kurtos Kalacs (chimney cake) which is originally from Transylvania, but now can be found all over Hungary.
-You can get them from small stalls, while for the other desserts just pop in to a café or pastry shop.
+For desserts, you must try out Somlói galuska, which is made with three different-flavoured sponge cakes, pastry cream, raisins, walnuts, chocolate sauce, and whipped cream.
+Eszterházy cake, Dobos cake, Rigó Jancsi and Zserbó are delicious as well.
+You might have heard about kürtőskalács (chimney cake), which is originally from Transylvania, but now can be found all over Hungary.
+You can get them from small stalls, while for the other desserts, just pop into a café or pastry shop.

 Bakeries in Budapest

-If you would like to cook any of the mentioned Hungarian dishes, just visit any supermarket, or if you can, a market like Great Market Hall or Lehel market, where you can find fresh fruits, vegetables, cheese, sausages, fresh meat, fish and all the spices.
+If you would like to cook any of the mentioned Hungarian dishes, just visit any supermarket, or if you can, a market like Great Market Hall or Lehel Market, where you can find fresh fruits, vegetables, cheese, sausages, fresh meat, fish and all the spices.

 Popular drinks in Budapest